jupyterlab/jupyter-chat/docs/source/developers/index.md

 This section is addressed to developers, and contains documentation about:

-- how to develop an extension providing a chat or extending a chat extension
+- how to develop an extension providing a chat or to include a chat extension
 - how to contribute to this project

 ```{toctree}